Sure Dividend

 Valuation & Expected Returns

-Nordson experiences periods of cyclicality in its valuation, ranging from 17.0 times earnings to 31.6 times earnings over the last decade.
-Given shares trade above our fair value estimate today, Nordson stock could experience losses of roughly 1.6% per year over the next five years.
+Given shares trade above our fair value estimate today, Nordson stock could experience losses of roughly 1.7% per year over the next five years from a declining multiple.

-Nordson also sports only a small 1.1% dividend yield, which is below the average of the S&P 500 Index.
-However, this dividend has increased every year for 59 years, an incredible accomplishment by Nordson.
-Furthermore, we forecast a payout ratio of only 28% for 2023, leaving ample room for continued increases in the years ahead.
+Nordson also sports a 1% dividend yield.
+The dividend has increased every year for 60 years.
+Furthermore, we forecast a payout ratio of only 27% for 2024, leaving ample room for continued increases in the years ahead.

-Combining the company’s 1.1% dividend yield with the 4.0% forecasted growth rate, and the potential valuation headwind, we see Nordson stock generating total returns of 3.6% per year in the intermediate term.
+Combining the company’s 1% dividend yield with the 9.0% forecasted EPS growth rate, and the potential valuation headwind, we see Nordson stock generating total returns of 8.3% per year in the intermediate term.
 As a result, Nordson receives a hold rating at this time.

 Final Thoughts